 I have tried to indicate this aspect by describing how the Muslims relied heavily upon the literature of preceding civilizations – especially those of classical Greece and India in order to prepare the foundations of their own ideas and requirements.
 The ensuing developments in the Arab world are then examined in their own right.

 Finally, the subsequent link in the historical continuum (specifically the transfer of Arab knowledge into Western Europe at the time of the Crusades) is briefly covered to preserve the chronological sense and structure.
+For world time zones, please head to this International Time Zone reference.

 I hope that I have succeeded in showing that the Arab development of astronomical methods and concepts was by no means a negligible one.
 Rather, theirs was splendid achievement that helped preserve and unify early mediaeval scientific knowledge for posterity.